Palestinian prisoner release on track after court ruling

 Few expect the latest negotiations to resolve issues that have defied solution for decades, such as borders, settlements, Jerusalem and Palestinian refugees.
 The United States has said it seeks a peace deal within nine months.

-Netanyahu appears to have decided he can ill afford to alienate the United States at the moment given the turmoil in the region, and led his pro-settlement government into talks.
+Netanyahu appears to have decided he can ill-afford to alienate the United States at the moment given the turmoil in the region and led his pro-settlement government into the talks.

 Neighboring Egypt and Syria are in upheaval and Israel remains deeply concerned Iran is seeking to build a nuclear bomb, something Tehran denies.
 Israel is widely believed to be the only power in the Middle East with nuclear weapons.

-(Additional reporting by Nidal al-Mughrabi in Gaza, Warren Strobel in Bogota; editing by Mike Collett-White)
+(Additional reporting by Nidal al-Mughrabi in Gaza, Warren Strobel in Bogota; Editing by Jon Boyle)